 Edge Delta OTLP Destination Node

-Configure the OTLP destination node in Edge Delta to send telemetry data over gRPC to a specified endpoint.
+Configure the OTLP destination node in Edge Delta to send telemetry data over gRPC or HTTP to a specified endpoint.

 Overview

-The OTLP (OpenTelemetry Protocol) destination node in Edge Delta is used to send logs, metrics, and traces over gRPC to a specified OTLP endpoint.
-This node can handle multiple data types, providing a comprehensive solution for telemetry data transmission.
+The OTLP (OpenTelemetry Protocol) destination node in Edge Delta is used to send logs, metrics, and traces to a specified OTLP endpoint using either gRPC or HTTP protocols.
+This node can handle multiple data types and supports both protobuf and JSON encoding for HTTP connections, providing a comprehensive solution for telemetry data transmission.
 The OTLP output node requires Edge Delta version 1.32.0.

 Example Configuration